IMPORTANT! The calibration profile export feature is not available for trial licenses!

 Importing the calibration profile in DADman Control Center

-The exported calibration profile will be saved as a text file containing all the information on each channel you have measured with the number of EQ lists covering Frequency, Gain, and Q. This data will have to be manually applied in the DADman Control Center software.
+The export file will be saved as a text file containing all the information on each channel you have measured with the number of EQ lists covering Frequency, Gain, and Q. This data will have to be manually applied in the DADman Control Center software.

-- Open the exported .txt file and launch the DADman Control Center app
+- Open the export file and launch the DADman Control Center app

 - In the Monitor "Mon" section click on the Eq button

-- Select your Left channel and copy the Delay value from the exported .txt file
+- Select your Left channel and copy the Delay value from the export file

 - Click on 'Add eq.' in the Eq.
 Control section to the channel (amount should match the export file data)

 - Copy/paste the Freq, Gain, and Q values accordingly to the channel Eq you have created

 If you require additional assistance you can reach out to support by submitting a support request below.